 - creates new provisions allowing the government to issue decrees that temporarily relax the general legal framework applicable to PPPs through pre-defined measures (e.g., extension of contracts' duration, non-application of delay penalties) in the case of exceptional circumstances.11

 As stated above, there are two types of PPPs that are mainly used in France: concession agreements, which serve to implement major infrastructure projects such as canals, motorways, water distribution systems and toll bridges; and partnership contracts, which can be compared to private finance initiative contracts.

 A partnership contract is an administrative contract under which a grantor entrusts to a private party, for a period set according to the amortisation of investment or agreed financing terms, a comprehensive project relating to the design, construction or conversion, maintenance, operation or management of works, equipment or intangible assets necessary to the public service, as well as to the total or partial financing of the latter.
-Dismantling and destruction works, as well as the management of a public service, can also be transferred to the private party under a partnership contract.9
+Dismantling and destruction works, and the management of a public service, can also be transferred to the private party under a partnership contract.14

 The two main PPPs can be differentiated according to their payment terms: under a partnership contract, the grantor pays a rent to the private partner in exchange for the performance of the mission, while under a concession agreement, the compensation of the concessionaire mainly arises from payments made by users of the service.